 Experience as a volunteer or in a part-time job in a library will be helpful for aspiring acquisitions librarians.
 Acquisitions librarians should first and foremost have a love of information, as they are constantly in search of ways to improve their library's collection and provide its patrons with useful resources.
-They should also have strong computer skills, be good at solving problems, and have business acumen to negotiate contracts and licenses for certain materials, such as e-subscriptions.
+They should also have strong computer skills, be good at solving problems, and have the business acumen to negotiate contracts and licenses for certain materials, such as e-subscriptions.
 Acquisitions librarians need strong communication skills since they work closely with library patrons, vendors, the library director, and other library professionals.

 - Archivists